 In South Africa, a child of divorced parents is usually placed in the primary care of one parent while the other parent financially maintains the child.
-Due to this, the child may be on the medical aid of the financially responsible parent.
+Due to this, the child may be on the medical aid of a financially responsible parent.
 As the child is in the care of the caregiving parent such parent would handle matters such as doctor’s visits or optometrist visits.
 However, this parent would not be paying for such services.
 This is all fine and well when the financially responsible parent has agreed to such services being elicited prior to the appointment and where such services are covered by the financially responsible parent’s medical aid.
-The problem occurs where the medical aid benefits are exhausted, or the services required are not covered by the medical aid.
+The problem occurs when the medical aid benefits are exhausted, or the services required are not covered by the medical aid.
 This article seeks to identify whether the financially responsible parent would still be liable where he/she is unaware of such expenses and the caregiving parent enters into an agreement but indicates that the financially responsible parent will carry the costs.

 Where we deal with matters as a result of divorce there is always a court order of divorce.
-As such the financial duties of both parents in respect of the minor child is strictly outlined in the divorce order.
-Where the order indicates that the financially responsible parent (usually the father) is required to cover the medical expenses of the minor child and that such child would become a member of this parent’s medical aid, it is quite clear that the child is covered financially in this respect.
+As such the financial duties of both parents in respect of the minor child are strictly outlined in the divorce order.
+Where the order indicates that the financially responsible parent (usually the father) is required to cover the medical expenses of the minor child and that such a child would become a member of this parent’s medical aid, it is quite clear that the child is covered financially in this respect.